discordjs/guide/guide/additional-info/async-await.md

 });
 ```

-but since all of these react methods are started at the same time it would just be a race what server request is done as first, so there would be no warranty that it would be react in order. but since we want that to be reacting in order we need to use the .then() callback from the Promises what these methods return.
+But since all of these react methods are started at the same time it would just be a race what server request is done as first, so there would be no warranty that it would be react in order. but since we want that to be reacting in order we need to use the .then() callback from the Promises what these methods return.
 As Result the code we want would mostly look like this

 ```js
 client.on('message', message => {